openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 instr_scan submodule
 ~~~~~~~~~~~~~~~~~~~~

-When compressed extension is enabled, two instr_scan are instantiated to handle up to two instructions per cycle.
+As compressed extension is enabled, two instr_scan are instantiated to handle up to two instructions per cycle.

 Each instr_scan submodule pre-decodes the fetched instructions coming from the instr_realign module, instructions could be compressed or not.
 The instr_scan submodule is a flox controler which provides the intruction type: branch, jump, return, jalr, imm, call or others.